Author: Adrian FitzGerald, ASIP

-This writer presented an analysis nearly five years ago of relative performance trends within the UK financial markets.
+Five years ago I presented an analysis (Re-Thinking the Risk Premium, Professional Investor Summer 2013) of relative performance trends within the UK financial markets.
 It concluded that, following a period of outperformance by UK gilts over equities, the ex-ante, or forward-looking, equity risk premium, was beginning to look attractive.
 Consequently, it was argued that investors proposing to reduce their relative exposure to equities further should pause for thought.

 Life for investment and finance professionals in the 1970s was reasonably uncomplicated.
 Investors were generally regarded as rational, risk-averse individuals and the efficient market hypothesis was widely accepted.

-The ‘cult of the equity’ was also firmly established by that time and survived despite the fact that equity investors had to survive a major bear market during the decade.
-Moreover, convincing academic evidence emerged from the London Business School (1978) to suggest that UK equity investors should assume a long-term risk premium over risk-free returns of around 9 per cent per annum, albeit that this estimate were subsequently revised down.
+The ‘cult of the equity’ was also firmly established by that time and survived despite the fact that equity investors had to experience a major bear market during the decade.
+Moreover, convincing academic evidence emerged from the London Business School (1978) to suggest that UK equity investors should assume a long-term risk premium over risk-free returns of around 9% per annum, albeit that this estimate was subsequently revised down.
 It is not surprising, therefore, that UK pension fund assets, in particular, were heavily-weighted in favour of equities.

 The UK equity risk premium – that reward for risk-bearing – has also vanished.
-Equities have outperformed long gilts by 1.6 percent per annum over the past half century.
-A closer analysis shows that this outperformance was all achieved during the years prior to the 1987 Crash, as Figure 2 indicates.
-Long gilts have, in fact, outperformed equities by 2.0 per cent per annum over the past quarter century.
+Equities have outperformed long gilts by 0.4% per annum over the past half century.
+However, a closer analysis shows that this outperformance was all achieved during the years prior to the 1987 Crash, as Figure 2 indicates.
+Equities have, in fact, underperformed long gilts by 1.3% per annum since that date.

 It is not surprising, therefore, that, against this background, the strategic asset allocation for a typical UK defined benefit pension scheme has undergone a significant transformation.
-Equity exposure in excess of 70 percent was not uncommon in the 1970s and 1980s.
-That exposure has now dipped below 30 percent (Source: Mercer, European Asset Allocation Survey, 2017).
+Equity exposure in excess of 70% was not uncommon in the 1970s and 1980s.
+That exposure has now dipped below 30% (Source: Mercer, European Asset Allocation Survey, 2017).

 Figure 3 shows a 50-year history for the ex-ante equity risk premium (ERP).
 At any point it is an estimate of the difference between the expected, long-term equity return and long gilt returns based on prevailing economic and market conditions.